M-Learning Trends – The 5 Most Important Trends That Matter in 2019

 - Differentiated Pathways – Offer varying sequences of content to each learner, e.g. provide extra help to a learner for a particular concept before continuing to the next topic, fast-track advanced learners, or allow learners to decide what they’ll learn next.

-Where other forms of training often happen outside of learners’ day-to-day contexts, or are longer, making it more difficult to apply knowledge to specific on-the-job objectives.
+Microlearning is more viable and effective compared to other forms of learning.
+Other forms of training often happen outside of learners’ day-to-day contexts, or are longer, making it more difficult to apply knowledge to specific on-the-job objectives.
 Microlearning lets learners select and use assets most applicable to their current needs on whatever device is most handy, making the training even more relevant to their work.
-This learner-driven nature of microlearning increases engagement, improves training and job efficiency and builds learner interest in seeking out additional training opportunities.
+In other words, Microlearning enables the learner to choose and learn modules that are useful to their area of work/learning accessible through any device.
+This learner-driven nature of microlearning increases engagement improves training and job efficiency and builds learner interest in seeking out additional training opportunities.

 3. Artificial Intelligence